solita/datatree/README.md

 - `tree()` accepts arrays and collections of its arguments and will flatten them.
 This is useful when splitting tree construction into helper methods
 - Renamed `Tree.content()` to `Tree.text()`
+- Made the `Meta` class' constructor package-private to encourage using the `Tree.meta()` factory method

 ### DataTree 0.1.0 (2013-09-08)